rkgallaway/about-me-2/README.md

 * Collaborators - My accountability partners Lorenzo Ortega and Shelby Harner!
 * This lab was tricky getting the CSS to work with the reset CSS linked as well.
+* Reflection - not a big fan of loops and if statements at the moment!